Computing the bound of an Ore polynomial. Applications to factorization: A note about factorization

-Proposition \ref{factordenormalfactor} can be used to obtain a non-trivial factorization of a bounded polynomial $f \in R$ if we are able to compute a twosided prime factor of each twosided polynomial, e.g., if we have a factorization algorithm for twosided polynomials.
-So, assume $f^* = \pi_1 \dots \pi_r$, where $\pi_i$ is prime twosided.
-Then we can factor $f = g_1 p_1$, where $p_1^* = \pi_2 \dots \pi_r$ and $g_1$ is bounded with bound dividing $\pi_1$.
-Since $\pi_1$ is prime it follows that $g_1^* = \pi_1$.
-We repeat the process with $p_1$ and its bound $\pi_2 \dots \pi_r$.
-So, we finally obtain $f = g_1 \dots g_r$ where $g_i^* = \pi_i$ a prime twosided polynomial.
+\begin{remark} Twosided polynomials are also known as invariant polynomials, see e.g. \cite[Definition 2.1]{Lam/Leroy:1988}, where semi-invariant polynomials are also defined.
+A decomposition of an invariant polynomials as a non trivial product of semi-invariant polynomials, would eventually help to get complete factorizations, following the ideas of Proposition \ref{roughdecomposition}. \end{remark}

 Observe that we only have to compute one bound, $f^*$.
 Then the complete factorization of $f$ into irreducibles is obtained by factorizing each $g_i$.
-Therefore, the following question arises: \emph{it is possible to compute a factorization into irreducibles of a bounded polynomial $g \in R$ such that $g^*$ is prime?}
+Therefore, the following question arises: \emph{it is possible to compute a factorization into irreducibles of a bounded polynomial $g \in R$ such that $g^*$ is prime?} Next proposition complements Proposition \ref{idempotenteirreducible}.